Buzz Hargrove: 1999 Ontario election

-Tactical voting not only failed to prevent the re-election of the Tories to another majority government but also was blamed by New Democrats for the party's poor electoral performance, returning only 9 Members of Provincial Parliament, down from 17 in the 1995 election.
+Tactical voting not only failed to prevent the re-election of the Tories to another majority government but also was blamed by New Democrats for the party's poor electoral performance, returning only 9 members of provincial parliament, down from 17 in the 1995 election.

-An attempt, following the 1999 Ontario election, to expel Hargrove from the Ontario NDP was defeated, but Hargrove's relationship with provincial leader Howard Hampton remained acrimonious.
+Following the 1999 Ontario election, an attempt to expel Hargrove from the Ontario NDP was defeated but Hargrove's relationship with provincial leader Howard Hampton remained acrimonious.

-Federal politics pre–2006
+Pre–2006 federal politics

 Hargrove was also a long-time critic of federal NDP leader Alexa McDonough, calling for her resignation on several occasions.
 He criticized McDonough for her effort at modernizing federal NDP policy, which involved moving towards the political centre and adopting "Third Way" policies.
-Hargrove stated repeatedly that NDP should move to the left instead.
+Hargrove stated repeatedly that the NDP should move to the left instead.

 In 2002, he planned to run for the NDP leadership, but found a "notable lack of enthusiasm" for his potential candidacy.
 He instead endorsed CAW lawyer Joe Comartin who placed fourth.

 Hargrove was initially much more publicly supportive of McDonough's successor, Jack Layton, and the CAW unequivocally supported the federal NDP in the 2004 federal election.
 The NDP made significant gains in popular vote but gained only 5 seats for a total of 19, well short of its aspirations of 40 or more.

-Hargrove reportedly played a role in bringing Prime Minister Paul Martin and Jack Layton together to negotiate a budget agreement to keep the federal Liberal government in power in exchange for including NDP proposals in the 2005 federal budget.
+Hargrove reportedly played a role in bringing prime minister Paul Martin and Jack Layton together to negotiate a budget agreement to keep the federal Liberal government in power in exchange for including NDP proposals in the 2005 federal budget.

 However, Hargrove sharply criticized Layton when he joined with Conservative leader Stephen Harper and Bloc Québécois leader Gilles Duceppe to bring down the Liberal government with a vote of non-confidence in November 2005.
 He also echoed his earlier criticism of McDonough by suggesting that Layton, too, was not sufficiently moving the party to the left.
 The eventual bringing down of the Liberal minority government led to a Conservative minority in the subsequent election.

 2006 federal election

 Tactical voting

-For the 2006 Canadian federal election, Hargrove resumed his previous endorsement of tactical voting and urged CAW members (and all voters) to vote for the candidate, NDP or Liberal had the best chance of defeating the Conservative candidate.
+For the 2006 Canadian federal election, Hargrove resumed his previous endorsement of tactical voting and urged CAW members (and all voters) to vote for the candidate, NDP or Liberal who had the best chance of defeating the Conservative candidate.
 During the final days of the 2006 campaign, Hargrove urged all progressive voters in Canada to vote Liberal, which he claimed was the only party that could prevent the Conservative Party of Canada from winning the election.
 He publicly stated that "ideology does not matter" when the reporter asked about his position.